Fields and Equations of Classical Mechanics for Quantum Mechanics

-The derived generalized Bernoulli equation describes compressible, irrotational, steady flow with local variable mass and a constant specific total energy, i.e, a constant energy per mass for each fluid element, where over all space, mass is conserved, because the rate of mass creation from the sources are equal to the rate of mass annihilation from the sinks.
-The approach also defined a generalized continuity equation.
-Speed of sound equations are also derived \cite{Finley-Arxiv}.
+The derived generalized Bernoulli equation describes compressible, irrotational, steady flow with \emph{local} variable mass.
+Over all space, mass is conserved, because the rate of mass creation from the sources are equal to the rate of mass annihilation from the sinks.
+Also, each fluid element has a constant energy per mass.